andropenguin/Dagger2SladMobileReader/README.md

-# A modified version of andropenguin/SladMobileRssReader which tests UI using Google Dagger 2
+# A modified version of andropenguin/SladMobileRssReader which tests UI using Google Dagger 2 add Espresso

 # What is this?